molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Every Promise has a method called `then()`.
 The first parameter to `then()` is the success handler, also called `onFulfilled`.
 The second parameter is the error handler, also called `onRejected`.

 So far, Promises look like yet another solution for accessing an asynchronous value.
-Before Promises existed, callbacks were used for this purpose: two callbacks for the success and error cases or one callback that receives an error or the result.
+Before Promises existed, callbacks were used for this purpose: two callbacks for the success and error cases or one callback that receives the value or an error.

 But this is [not the point of Promises](https://blog.domenic.me/youre-missing-the-point-of-promises/).
 They are not another syntax for writing callbacks.
 Promises are a tool to write more robust JavaScript.
 They were designed to make asynchronous programming as easy and as powerful as synchronous programming.

 Promises wrap the value of an asynchronous operation so that it can be passed around.
 A Promise provides a simple yet powerful interface for working with the result.
 Thanks to this uniform interface, asynchronous values can be easily combined.
-For example, you can wait for several operations to finish and then work with all results.
+For example, you can wait for several operations to finish and then work with all values.

 Processing one Promise may yield a new Promise.
-This way, synchronous and asynchronous operations can be chained.
-With Promises, you can set up a proper success and error handling logic.
+This way, synchronous and asynchronous operations can be *chained*.

-You can stop the chain if an error occurs.
+With Promises, you can set up a proper success and error handling logic: You can stop the chain if an error occurs.
 You can recover from an error and continue with the execution of the chain.
 You can [throw your own errors](#programmatic-exceptions).
 You can handle a single error immediately and/or handle several errors at the end of the chain.

 In practice, every call to `then()` returns a new Promise.
 The `onFulfilled` and `onRejected` handlers determine what the result of the new Promise is.
 They may return a normal value to fulfill the new Promise or throw an exception to reject the new Promise.
 They may also return a Promise, which becomes the new Promise.